All Startup Funding Rounds Explained - Stages List Step-by-Step

 Seed Funding

 Seed funding is the capital provided to early-stage startups to help them develop their product, conduct market research, and begin operations.
 This round typically occurs after the pre-seed stage, when the startup has a clearer business model and product concept but is not yet generating significant revenue.
-Seed funding comes after the pre-seed stage and before Series A. It’s typically the first “official” round of investment that helps the startup transition from the conceptual phase to building a product, gaining market validation, and getting initial traction.

 Eligibility